Honda confirms Takata airbag rupture injured driver in March accident

-Honda Motor Co Ltd's (7267.T) American unit on Monday confirmed that a faulty airbag inflator made by Takata Corp (7312.T) ruptured in a March 20 crash of a car in Florida, injuring the driver.
+Honda Motor Co Ltd's American unit on Monday confirmed that a faulty airbag inflator made by Takata Corp ruptured in a March 20 crash of a car in Florida, injuring the driver.

 A Honda vehicle's airbag exploded and a piece of metal shot from the bag into the driver's neck, police and hospital reports said last week.